parsonsmatt/parsonsmatt.github.io/_posts/2017-10-11-type_safety_back_and_forth.markdown

 The library uses the type system to prove that a given key exists in the underlying `Map`.
 From that point on, lookups using those keys are *total*: they are guaranteed to return a value, and they don't return a `Maybe`.

+This works even if you `map` over the `Map` with a function, transforming values.
+You can also use it to ensure that two maps share related information.
+It's a powerful feature, beyond just having type safety.

 # The Ripple Effect

 When some piece of code hands us responsibility, we have two choices: